rmsk2/rustpwman/README.md

 ### Quit and print

 Selecting this entry ends the program and prints the value of the currently selected entry to the CLI window after the TUI has been closed.
 About the reasoning behind this idea have a look at the section [A note about using the clipboard](#a-note-about-using-the-clipboard).
+Tip: You can pipe the output of `rustpwman` to a program that places the data it reads via stdin in the clipboard.
+This works even under Windows which offers the `clip` command for this purpose.
+Under Linux `xsel` can be used and MacOS provieds the `pbcopy` command.

 ### Quit